bebopjmm/dnd5e-campaigns/hunters_of_damned/Gameplay/session.1-01.md

  - Ihrin Tomovici
  - Torrin Grimhood

+### Trouble on the Dreamwake
+Kendra lead the somber procession along the gravel pathway winding through the cemetary, known as the Dreamwake.
+As the procession rounded the corner onto a separate path, the the way ahead was blocked by a dozen surly looking locals.
+The tallest of these toughs, an elderly but wiry man spoke out as soon as the procession rounded the corner.
+ >That’s far enough.
+We been talking, and we don’t want Lorrimor buried in the Restlands.
+You can take him upriver and bury him there if you want, but he ain’t goin’ in the ground here!

+Kendra's response was swift and fierce,
+> What are you talking about?
+I arranged it with Father Grimburrow.
+He’s waiting for us!
+The grave’s already been...

+But the surly old man interrupted,
+> You don’t get it, woman.
+We won’t have a necromancer buried in the same place as our kin.
+I suggest you move out while you still can.
+Folks are pretty upset about this right now.

-Upon Gibs charge of Professor Lorrimor being a necromancer, Ludmilla challenged Gibs and the local thugs (21 Persuasion roll) and broke their resolve.
-They sullenly dispersed, shooting venomous glances at the party and Kendra.
-Gibs spat out a final threat as he departed
+Unable to tolerate this outrageous breach of protocol, Ludmilla announced herself as a cleric of Pharasma and rebuked the local thugs (21 Persuasion roll).
+Their resolve broken they sullenly dispersed, shooting venomous glances at the party and Kendra.
+The elderly ringleader spat out a final threat as he departed
 > This is not over woman!

-Kendra thanked Ludmilla profusely and apologized for the assault.
-The attending councilors professed shock at the attack
+Kendra thanked Ludmilla profusely and apologized for the altercation.
+The attending councilors professed shock as well.

 - recognized toughs as local farmhands, all of low character
-- identify the ringleader as Gibs Hephanus, a retired soldier
+- identified the ringleader as Gibs Hephanus, a retired soldier

 Father Grimburrow arrived moments later and also expresses shock at the audacity of the confrontation.
 > My Friends, I am terribly sorry for the behavior that Gibs has shown today.
 These people know better than to intrude upon the holy rites of Pharasma.
 You can be assured that I will be speaking with the town sheriff and see that they are properly disciplined.
 Now, let us continue with this solemn task.

+### The Burial
 The procession continued without further complication to the plot, where the pallbearers handed the coffin over to the gravediggers who lowered it into the open grave.
 Father Grimburrow gave a short sermon.
 Then Kendra, fighting back tears, briefly recounted a few of her father’s more courageous or selfless moments before inviting others to share stories or remembrances.